 All Local SMSs have reported the object modification.

-NPAC SMS issues M-SET to update the current subscriptionVersionNPAC object subscriptionVersionStatus to “active.”
+NPAC SMS sets the subscriptionVersionStatus to “active.”

-NPAC SMS responds to M-SET.

 Service provider SOA issues M-EVENT-REPORT confirmation.

 Subscription Version Modify Active: Resend Failure to Local SMS

 This scenario shows a failure on a resend of a modified active subscription that failed previously to one or more of the Local SMSs.
 The resend of a failed modified active version can only be performed by authorized NPAC personnel.